aws-samples/aws-databrew-ml-stepfunction-workflow/README.md

 ## Solution Steps

-First we will create databrew project and receipes to transform dataset then create machine learning model training workflow using Step function.
+First we will create databrew project and recipes to transform dataset then create machine learning model training workflow using Step function.

 You can find more information about Databrew and step function in below links